-Some quizzes will test your general knowledge and investment vocabulary, while others test your instincts.
+Some quizzes test your general knowledge and investment vocabulary, while others test your instincts.
 At first glance, these may seem too advanced for new investors, but let’s look a little deeper.

 New investors can gain personal insight by taking and repeating these quizzes over periods of time.
 Confidence grows in new investors as they see their knowledge of investment terminology is consistently increasing.

 This vote of confidence then inspires new investors to continue learning and trusting their instincts.
 Ultimately, quizzes are a great way to build self-trust in new and even inexperienced investors.

 As investors build upon their existing knowledge and continually learn new techniques, they begin to form an individualized investment strategy.

 Make a Plan

 Here is where the tried and true scientific method style of research comes into play.
 Let’s look at how a new investor can develop a viable investment plan.